 - Dispatchable resources: SDG&E's objective, with respect to self-schedules and price bids for dispatchable resources, was to maintain adherence to LCD principles.
 This objective was primarily met by bidding generation into the DAM at cost-based prices consistent with the LCD modeling. - Generator price bids: Energy bids consist of three basic components startup cost, minimum load cost and incremental energy bids.
 Startup and minimum load costs, which can be declared as registered or proxy, were used in the CAISO DAM.
 In addition, bidding rules required that incremental energy bids be monotonically increasing over the range of output.
-This rule at times conflicted with the actual incremental energy cost of combined cycle plants because the true incremental cost decreases as well as increases as they transition through operating modes to ramp from minimum to maximum load.
-Therefore, SDG&E had to develop modified energy bid curves or employ MSG modeling for its combined cycle fleet (Palomar, Desert Star, and Otay Mesa) to comply with the monotonically increasing bid rule and to incorporate transition constraints and costs between configurations.
 Other components of the price bid that pertained to A/S-certified units are bids for Regulation, Spinning Reserve and Non-Spinning Reserve.
-As discussed in Section V below, the DAM algorithm co-optimized dispatchable capacity between generation and A/S awards; and the generator was paid an amount greater than or equal to its opportunity cost of forgoing a profitable day-ahead energy sale.
-However, co-optimization did not consider lost energy sales in the real-time market.
+As discussed in Section V below, the DAM algorithm cooptimized dispatchable capacity between generation and A/S awards; and the generator was paid an amount greater than or equal to its opportunity cost of forgoing a profitable day-ahead energy sale.
+However, cooptimization did not consider lost energy sales in the real-time market.
 Therefore, SDG&E incorporated an estimate of expected real-time energy market net revenues that the A/S capacity could otherwise derive from that market.

 Lake Hodges Pumped-Storage Unit: As noted in the LCD modeling discussion, SDG&E performed a separate optimization analysis of Lake Hodges due to its unique operational characteristics.
 For example, its cost was based on the cost of power required to pump water into the upper reservoir such that the generator could generate power at a later time.
-Secondly, it was only economic to operate the plant (from a LCD perspective) when the cost of pumping water into the upper reservoir was recovered by revenues from using that water for generation.
-Given that these unique features presented significant modeling challenges that only applied to 40 MW of generation capacity, SDG&E chose to develop an in-house spreadsheet tool to determine the optimized dispatch of this resource rather than devoting resources to upgrade its GenTrader application (although such a solution may be pursued in the future).
-The spreadsheet tool produced a daily bid or selfschedule for the unit for both pump and generation through the following steps: (1) retrieval of an hourly power price forecast over the current week (Monday-Sunday) through Sunday night; (2) determination of economically rational pump and generation hours based on the power price forecast, pump efficiency parameters, variable O&M costs and load uplift charges; and (3) modification of the hours from step 2 based on operational constraints such as water usage restrictions.
+Secondly, it was only economic to operate the plant (from an LCD perspective) when the cost of pumping water into the upper reservoir was recovered by revenues from using that water for generation.
+Given that these unique features presented significant modeling challenges that only applied to 40 MW of generation capacity, SDG&E chose to develop an inhouse spreadsheet tool to determine the optimized dispatch of this resource rather than devoting resources to upgrade its GenTrader application.
+The spreadsheet tool produced a daily bid or self-schedule for the unit for both pump and generation through the following steps: (1) retrieval of an hourly power price forecast over the current week (Monday-Sunday) through Sunday night; (2) determination of economically rational pump and generation hours based on the power price forecast, pump efficiency parameters, variable O&M costs and load uplift charges; and (3) modification of the hours from step 2 based on operational constraints such as water usage restrictions.
 Trading or scheduling personnel manually reviewed the results, modified as needed to ensure all other operational constraints were respected, and uploaded the final pump and generation self-schedules or bids into SDG&E's scheduling application for submittal into the CAISO market.

-SDG&E has provided Attachment B, entitled "2017 Hydro and Pump Storage," which includes summary reporting on bidding and dispatch of dispatchable hydro and pumped storage resources.
+SDG&E has provided Attachment B, entitled "2018 Hydro and Pump Storage," which includes summary reporting on bidding and dispatch of dispatchable hydro and pumped storage resources.
 Also, as a guide to the unique constraints and bidding considerations for Lake Hodges, SDG&E is providing a presentation for reference (see Attachment L).